Padua

-Padua appears twice in the UNESCO World Heritage List: for its Botanical Garden, the most ancient of the world, and the 14th-century Frescoes, situated in different buildings of the city centre.
-(An example is the Scrovegni Chapel painted by Giotto at the beginning of 1300.)
+Padua has two UNESCO World Heritage List entries: its Botanical Garden, which is the world's oldest, and its 14th-century frescoes, situated in buildings in the city centre.
+An example is the Scrovegni Chapel painted by Giotto at the beginning of 1300.

-The city is picturesque, with a dense network of arcaded streets opening into large communal piazze, and many bridges crossing the various branches of the Bacchiglione, which once surrounded the ancient walls like a moat.

-Saint Anthony, the patron saint of the city, was a Portuguese Franciscan who spent part of his life in the city and died there in 1231.

-Padua is home to one of the oldest universities in the world, the University of Padua, founded in 1222 and where figures such as Galileo Galilei and Nicolaus Copernicus have taught or studied.
-Today, the university has around 65,000 students and has a profound impact on the city's recreational, artistic and economic activities.
+Padua is home to one of the oldest universities in the world, the University of Padua, founded in 1222 and where figures such as Galileo Galilei and Nicolaus Copernicus taught or studied.
+In 1610, Galileo observed the moons of Jupiter through a homemade telescope in Padua, marking the second phase of the Copernican Revolution.
+Today, the university has around 72,000 students and has a profound impact on the city's recreational, artistic and economic activities.

-Padua is the setting for most of the action in Shakespeare's The Taming of the Shrew.
-There is a play by the Irish writer Oscar Wilde entitled The Duchess of Padua.